-FILTRATION EFFICIENCY
+FILTER EFFICIENCY

 PARTICLES AND RELATIVE MICRON SIZE

-micron scale is 1000:1 (1mm equals 1000 microns)
+Micron scale is 1000:1 (1mm equals 1000 microns)

 Why be concerned about the size of the above particles?